ayushi624/fashion_app/README.md

 # Description

-An app to shop wearables.
+An app to shop Wearables.

 ## How to Run